How to review specs and raise issues

 Copy over the information in the issue description to the bugzilla/github description, incorporating any changes that arise out of discussions with the i18n WG.

 Edit the issue at w3c/i18n-activity.
-Add a link to the bugzilla/github page at the top of the description, such as:
+Replace the initial comment with a link to the bugzilla/github page at the top of the description, such as:

-If the relevant WG uses email for comments (see an example):
+If the relevant WG uses email for comments:

 - Create an email and copy over the information in the issue description to the body of the email, incorporating any changes that arise out of discussions with the i18n WG.